For short step-by-step videos on how to download, choose sizes, print and assemble your patterns, see the Style Falcon YouTube channel.

 Style Falcon patterns should appear on the screen for download and in your email in-box as soon as you purchase them.
 If they don't show up in your email immediately, check your "spam" folder.

-They appear as a .zip file, which includes four .pdf files:
+They appear as a .zip file, which includes these .pdf files:

-- Copy shop pattern: Send or bring to a copy shop on a thumb drive, to print on A0 sized paper
+- Copy shop pattern: Email or bring to a copy shop on a thumb drive, to print on large-format A0 sized paper.

 To unzip a .zip file, download the file to your computer.
 Then open the files and save them to a hard drive, thumb drive, Google docs or other storage option.

-It's important to open the files so that the files appear in a proper .pdf reader, not a temporary .pdf reader.
+It's important to open the files so that they appear in a proper .pdf reader, not a temporary .pdf reader from your Internet browser.
 We recommend Adobe Acrobat Reader (free download here).
+You should not need a paid version of Adobe Acrobat to download, view, choose layers or print your patterns.
+Adobe may try to sell users a paid version called Acrobat Pro, but it’s not needed to use Style Falcon patterns.

 Also, it's important to save the files, because otherwise they remain in your temporary files.